alphasoc/nfr/README.md

 ```

 ## Monitoring scope
 Use directives within `/etc/namescore/scope.yml` to define the monitoring scope.
+You can find an example [`scope.yml`](https://github.com/alphasoc/namescore/blob/master/scope.yml) file in the repository's root directory.
 DNS requests from the IP ranges within scope will be processed by the AlphaSOC DNS Analytics API, and domains that are whitelisted (e.g. internal trusted domains) will be ignored.
-Use the `scope.yml` to define the networks and systems that you wish to monitor, and the events to discard, e.g.
+Adjust `scope.yml` to define the networks and systems that you wish to monitor, and the events to discard, e.g.

 ```
 groups: